TV Weekend Chicago: From Concept to Studio Deal!Seminar - Chicago Brought to you by International Screenwriters' Association

 To kick off the ISA’s TV Weekend Chicago, we are presenting a lecture breaking down NBC’s TIMELESS and Netflix's STRANGER THINGS by the ISA’s Director of Community Outreach and co-head of the ISA Development Program, Max Timm.
 Having launched The Craft Course in Screenwriting over a year ago, and with over a decade of experience in working one-on-one with writers of all genres and formats, Max will share his insights, lessons, and breakdown of the most essential element of any TV series, the recurring moment.

-We kick off the weekend with top TV consultant, Jen Grisanti, who will teach you how to write a TV pilot that sells.
+On Saturday, top TV consultant, Jen Grisanti, will teach you how to write a TV pilot that sells.
 Having spent years as a Current Programming Executive, Grisanti knows not only what it takes from a business perspective, but she offers a hands-on, immediately supportive approach to educating writers on what it takes to sell material in this town.
 After Jen, we will present career consultant and industry expert, Lee Jessup, who will share with you everything you need to know about becoming a working television writer.
 Lee's clients continually move from novice, out-of-work screenwriters, to working and career-focused writers who are actually getting paid to do what they love!
 Both of our guest consultants are offering their expertise for what normally would take most clients weeks, if not months, to learn.
 Take advantage of their time and insights all in one day!
 (If you scroll down, you can read all about our fabulous guest consultants.)